-IN FISCAL YEAR 2014, ENDOWMENT PAYOUT COVERED APPROXIMATELY 23 PERCENT OF Stanford's operating expenses.
+IN FISCAL YEAR 2015, ENDOWMENT PAYOUT COVERED APPROXIMATELY 23 PERCENT OF

+Stanford's operating expenses.
 Solid investment management, a prudent payout strategy, and robust support from donors have meant that Stanford has been able to grow this number from 9 percent in 1992.
-Still, Stanford must fund more than two-thirds of its operating expenses-which were \$4.3 billion in fiscal year 2014 from government grants and contracts; student tuition and fees; nongovernmental grants; health care income; and gifts from alumni, parents, and friends.
+Still, Stanford must fund the rest of its operating expenses-which were \$4.6 billion in fiscal year 2015-from other sources, including government grants and contracts; student tuition and fees; nongovernmental grants; health care income; and gifts from alumni, parents, and friends.
 Over time, Stanford seeks to increase the percentage of operating expenses covered by endowment payout, thus providing a permanent source of funding for academic programs and financial aid.

-Stanford's community of scholars currently includes five Pulitzer Prize winners, 21 Nobel laureates, 28 MacArthur fellows, and hundreds of members of the National Academies.
-LEFT: Maryam Mirzakhani, professor of mathematics, is the first woman to win the Fields Medal.
-MIDDLE: William E. Moerner, the Harry S. Mosher Professor of Chemistry, shared the Nobel Prize in Chemistry.
-RIGHT: Jennifer Eberhardt, associate professor of psychology, is a MacArthur Fellowship award winner.
+Stanford's community of scholars currently includes 5 Pulitzer Prize winners, 21 Nobel laureates, 29 MacArthur fellows, and hundreds of members of the National Academies.
+LEFT: Karl Deisseroth, D. H. Chen Professor of Bioengineering and of Psychiatry and Behavioral Sciences, won a 2016 Breakthrough Prize in life sciences for his contributions to the development of optogenetics.
+MIDDLE: Maryam Mirzakhani, professor of mathematics, is the first woman to win the Fields Medal.
+RIGHT: Pultitzer Prize-winning author Adam Johnson, the Phil and Penny Knight Professor of Creative Writing, won the National Book Award for Fiction in 2015.